-Labor Market Policy Score: 7 After a period of remarkably good and stable labor market performance in which the rate of unemployment was below that of the euro zone and even that of the OECD average, conditions in the United Kingdom have deteriorated in the wake of the 2008 crisis and the ensuing economic downturn.
-Underlying weaknesses (such as the comparatively high degree of working age inactivity linked to the high number of claimants of disability-related benefits) have come to the fore, and the unemployment rate has risen to its highest rate since the mid-1990s.
-While employment has slowly been increasing since late 2011, unemployment shows no signs of receding to pre-crisis levels, yet many commentators have been puzzled by the fact that the rise in unemployment has been less dramatic than might have been expected given the severity of the downturn.
-Particularly worrying is the rate of youth unemployment, which has hit 20%.
+Labor Market Policy Score: 7 After a period of remarkably good and stable labor-market performance in which the rate of unemployment was below that of the euro zone and even that of the OECD average, conditions in the United Kingdom deteriorated in the wake of the 2008 crisis and the ensuing economic downturn.
+Underlying weaknesses (such as the comparatively high degree of working age inactivity linked to the high number of claimants of disability-related benefits) have come to the fore, and the unemployment rate rose to its highest rate since the mid-1990s.
+But after labor-market flexibility was increased through deregulation and the lowering of secondary-wage costs, the unemployment rate fell significantly from 8.3% at the end of 2012 to 6.0% in October 2014, with the youth unemployment rate down to 16.0%.
+The UK labor market continues to attract substantial numbers of economic migrants.